top of page

 • Acknowledge, respect, and work with individual's self-healing process.

-• Identify and Work with the Cause: The naturopath seeks to identify and remove the underlying causes of illness rather than to merely suppress symptoms.
+• Identify and Work with the Cause: The Traditional Naturopath seeks to identify and remove the underlying causes of illness rather than to merely suppress symptoms.

-• Work with the Whole Person: Naturopaths evaluate each client by taking into account each individual's physical, mental, emotional, genetic, environmental, social, and other factors.
+• Work with the Whole Person: Traditional Naturopaths evaluate each client by taking into account the physical, mental, emotional, genetic, environmental, social, and other factors.

 bottom of page